Homemade Everything Bagels

 - Boiling liquid – Bring a large pot of water to a boil.
 Add the salt, sugar, baking soda, and malt syrup.

-Pro tip - We need a wide, shallow pan so you can add 3 to 4 at once.
-Otherwise, the water will be deep but not enough space for them. - Water bath - Once the water comes to a boil, carefully add them a few at a time.
+Pro tip – We need a wide, shallow pan so you can add 3 to 4 at once.
+Otherwise, the water will be deep, but not be enough space for them. - Water bath – Once the water comes to a boil, carefully add them a few at a time.
 Boil the shaped bagels for 30 seconds on each side.
 Remove and place them on a third baking sheet lined with a wire rack to drain excess water.

 Bake